Favourited 896 times

 WHAT TO EXPECT ON A TREK

 During a trek, we typically wake up with the sunrise to light the fire for hot water and set out breakfast supplies.
 Sometimes, we cook a hot breakfast and prepare everyone’s lunch before we head out for the walk that day.
-Then, individuals with two years horse experience will assist in saddling the camels and preparing the pack bags with relevant supplies.
+Then, individuals with two years horse or large animal experience will assist in saddling the camels and preparing the pack bags with relevant supplies.
 Once saddled, we load guests on the camels and begin our walk for the day, which can range from 5 to 18km.
 During the walk, you might be responsible for checking the comfort of the camels and guests or navigation.
 If you have a camera we might ask you to take some images for us or the guests.
 Back at camp, we light all the fires and begin to prepare dinner and dessert.
 After dinner, all staff members assist in cleaning dishes and cast irons and then have a chat with guests.
 Then, staff and guests roll out their cozy swags and get a good night’s sleep under the stars.

 Often, a few days before and after treks, there can be a lot of necessary preparation.
 This could include changing bedding in swags, shopping for food supplies, performing maintenance to trek equipment, or restocking the ‘wagon’ with meal supplies.